-Outside of the fossil-fuel industry, the fashion industry is the largest contributor to carbon emissions.
-The energy usage in the places we manufacture our products has an enormous impact on our environmental footprint.
-The transition of the majority of our production from China to Vietnam was a huge step forward in reducing our environmental footprint.
-China relies heavily on coal, whereas Vietnam emphases hydroelectricity, this alone reduces our overall footprint significantly.
-As we embark on a lifecycle assessment for our product materials in the near future, we hope to be able to determine where our carbon/greenhouse gas emissions are most prevalent so we can make further improvements.
 We also recognize the opportunity to reduce other significant air emissions.
-Our restricted substances policy sets forth our expectations of our supply chain partners when using substances that are known to have an environmental impact.
-We regularly review our restricted substances policy to ensure we are up-to-date of all legal restrictions and provide ongoing training and monitoring of our partners so that they are aware of our stringent requirements.
+Our Restricted Substances Policy sets forth our expectations of our supply chain partners when using substances that are known to have an environmental impact.
+We regularly review our policies to ensure we are up-to-date on all legal restrictions, and provide ongoing training and monitoring of our partners so that they are aware of our stringent requirements.

 See our Corporate Responsibility Report for more info.